ericmamaniramirez13/gettingToStanfordMSCS/README.md

 ## Non-degree seeking student at BYU-I
-This idea can help me with some standard prerequisite grad school courses and recommendation letters.
+This idea can help me with standard prerequisite grad school courses and recommendation letters.
+Take a few credit and research on the professors